Cooperative quantum tunneling of the magnetization in Fe-doped Li$_3$N: Results

-The level scheme depicted in Fig.\ref{deltaE}a has been calculated based on $g = 10/7$, level splittings of $\Delta = 22.4$\,meV + a/b, and the values of $m_J$ provided above (Fig.\,\ref{M-T}), which allow for a precise description of $M(T)$.
+The level schemes depicted in Fig.\ref{deltaE}a,b have been calculated based on $g = 10/7$, level splittings of $\Delta = 22.4$\,meV + a/b, and the values of $m_J$ provided above (Fig.\,\ref{M-T}), which allow for a precise description of $M(T)$.
 Nevertheless, it must be approached with caution, as the precise crossings are highly dependent on both the size of the magnetic moments and the exact zero-field splittings.
 More likely than not, the $g$-factors of the doublet states differ somewhat from the values given above.
 The value of $a = 0.1$\,meV was chosen such that the preponderance of the data is well described.
-However, other combinations are also possible including those that describe the peak in the derivative at $\mu_0H = 0.5$\,T. We refrain from presenting these in order to keep the number of correlated parameters low and because of further difficulties that are discussed in the following.
+However, other combinations are also possible including those that describe the peak in the derivative at $\mu_0H = 0.5$\,T. We refrain from presenting these in order to keep the number of correlated parameters low and because of further difficulties that are discussed below.